kkarandikar0807/school_information/README.md

 IT IS SAFER TO USE THE DATABASE WHICH IS ALREADY HOSTED ON CLOUD, AS IT ALREADY CONTAINS THE USER admin.

-# WAYS TO USE THE APP: -
+# WAYS TO USE THE APP

-Ways to use the app: -

 When you login, you should be able to see a search box.
 Select a school -> Click the university icon(first button) to get the required data.